QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Understanding leading indicators and correlated factors helps policymakers to better understand and reflect on the causes and results of business cycles.

-We will discuss potential leading indicators and correlated factors from three perspectives: consumption, production, and credit level.
+We will discuss potential leading indicators and correlated factors from three perspectives: consumption, production and credit level.

 ### Consumption